Finding a Mentor

 It is essential to have a detailed and well-thought-out research design in place before data collection is started.
 Projects developed “on the fly” tend to get bogged down, develop big holes, are often more biased and often lead to poor research.
 Great care must be taken to control as many variables as possible, limit bias, and anticipate problems.

-Research studies can be designed in myriad ways.
+Research studies can be designed in various ways.
 Many books and articles have been written on the subject, and you may find the links below to be a helpful starting point:

 Fundamentals of Experimental Design